mapbox/vt2geojson/README.md

-Dump vector tiles to GeoJSON
+Dump vector tiles to GeoJSON from remote URLs or local system files.

 ## Installation